saysimple/saysimple-plugin-devkit/README.md

 ## Registration

-After you need to register the app te see it in the devKit you do that by modifying the `src/saysimpleApps.ts` file.
+After the installation you need to register the app te see the app in the devKit.
+This can be done by modifying the `src/saysimpleApps.ts` file.

 Import your app and add it to the exported `saysimpleApps` object inside the file.